jsona/jsona/crates/jsona-schema/README.md

 # jsona-schema

-A jsonschema dsl in jsona format.
+A jsona dsl for jsonschema

 ## Annotation